What can I do with redirect.pizza?

 When you want to ensure consistent domain access, you can redirect traffic:

-• From non-www to www: For example, users visiting example.com are seamlessly redirected to www.example.com.
+• From non-www to www: For example, users visiting example.com are redirected to www.example.com.
 This ensures a unified domain experience and prevents duplicate content issues.

 • From www to non-www: Prefer a cleaner URL?
 Redirect www.example.com to example.com to simplify your domain structure.

 This is useful for ensuring all visitors land on the same version of your site, no matter how they type your domain.
+See our step-by-step setup guide or read more about the apex to www use case.

 2. Website restructures and migrations